 And if we can’t be physically close to those we love, research shows we still dedicate more of our time to them.
 In very cold weather, we tend to make fewer phone calls but each one lasts a lot longer, suggesting that as temperatures fall, we share more deeply with our closest kin.

 4. Winter Shows us the Sunrise … and the Sunset

 AND … sunrises and sunsets are SO impossibly beautiful!
-They are living, breathing, ever-changing art made from swirling pinks, scarlet mists and pastel purples which hold so much of the wonder and mystery of this awesome journey we are on.
+They are living, breathing, ever-changing art made from free-flowing swirling pinks, scarlet mists, and pastel purples which hold so much of the wonder and mystery of this awesome journey we are on.
 Watching them serves as a potent reminder not to take life for granted.

 5. Winter Teaches Embodiment

-Escape, adventure and the expansion that comes with the heat of Summer just doesn’t feel so good in the depths of winter.
+Escape, adventure and the risk of expansion that comes with the heat of Summer just doesn’t feel so good in the depths of winter.
 Instead, this season encourages us to seek our pleasure closer to home, so close in fact, that it’s within the container of our own bodies.

 6. Winter Teaches us that Death is Safe

 Death is an undeniable fact of life, but it’s something that our society has become very good at hiding from us, instead advocating only the sanctity of life.
 But death isn’t a lack of health – it IS life – we are all part of this unending cycle, and cloaking it from view doesn’t make it any less real.